nukeop/nuclear/README.md

 - No CoC
 - No CLA

+Learn more about and vote on our [proposed features](https://nuclear.featureupvote.com/)

 ## Development process

 First of all, be sure to check out the [Contribution Guidelines](https://nukeop.gitbook.io/nuclear/contributing/contribution-guidelines).

-The instructions for running Nuclear in development mode can be found in the [Development Process](https://nukeop.gitbook.io/nuclear/developer-resources/development-process) document.
+The instructions for running nuclear in development mode can be found in the [Development Process](https://nukeop.gitbook.io/nuclear/developer-resources/development-process) document.

 ## Community-maintained packages